jenineharris/foundation-biostat-2020/README.md

 Choose ONE of the following projects to complete ON YOUR OWN.
 The purpose of this project is to introduce sources of statistics information and voices in statistics outside this course.
 This is a very exciting and critical time for statistics, with a rapidly developing focus on bias and how the data community can work to reduce or eliminate bias in data science and artificial intelligence/machine learning.
 These projects are designed to take 12-16 hours total, so plan accordingly.
 This may vary based on how quickly (or slowly) you read, write, and code.
 Email Dr. Harris a cat (or statistics) meme by October 1st to earn 1% to add to your final project score.

 (1) Choose a state senate race and make a prediction about what will happen in the November 2020 US Election based on historical data and current polls.
-Create a short 5-10 minute video to share with the class on the class Discussion Board or present your results in 10-15 minutes over zoom to the class **before the election** (if you decide to present, please let Dr. Harris know at least 1 week in advance).
+Create a short 5-10 minute video to share with the class on the class discussion board or present your results in 10-15 minutes over zoom to the class **before the election** (if you decide to present, please let Dr. Harris know at least 1 week in advance).
 Include relevant statistics, tables, and graphs in your presentation/video.

 (2) Participate in an online statistics or R coding workshop and create a brief tutorial or video to teach others about something you learned at the workshop.
 Choosing a tutorial about data management, visualization, or bias in data science are recommended.
 The tutorial should be an R-Markdown file or a video (approximately 5 minute video length).
 Assume that your audience is the other students in your *Foundations in Public Health: Biostatistics* course.
-Post the video or R-Markdown file on the course Discussion Board.
+Post the video or R-Markdown file on the course discussion board.

-(3) Listen to a minimum of 5 episodes of a statistics or R related podcast and write a memo of *up to 500 words*.
-The memo should have two parts: (1) a summary of the topics in the episodes you listened to, and (2) a discussion of the relevance (or lack of relevance) of the topics to you and/or your profession.
+(3) Listen to a minimum of 5 episodes of a statistics or R related podcast and write a discussion board podcast review post of *up to 500 words*.
+The post should have three parts: (1) a summary of the topics in the episodes you listened to (with episode names), (2) a discussion of the relevance (or lack of relevance) of the topics to you and/or your profession, and (3) a recommendation to other students about the podcast (worth the time? not worth the time?).

-(4) Read _Rigor Mortis_ by Richard Harris or _Weapons of Math Destruction_ by Cathy O'Neil or _Factfulness_ by Hans Rosling or _Algorithms of Oppression_ by Safiya Noble and write a memo of *up to 500 words*.
-The memo should have two parts: (1) a summary of the book, and (2) a discussion of the relevance (or lack of relevance) of the topics in the book to you and/or your profession.
+(4) Read _Rigor Mortis_ by Richard Harris or _Weapons of Math Destruction_ by Cathy O'Neil or _Factfulness_ by Hans Rosling or _Algorithms of Oppression_ by Safiya Noble and write a discussion board book review post of *no more than 500 words*.
+The post should have three parts: (1) a summary of the book, (2) a discussion of the relevance (or lack of relevance) of the topics in the book to you and/or your profession, and (3) a recommendation to other students about the book (worth the time? not worth the time?).

 (5) Identify a quantitative published article that uses a publicly available data set like NHANES or BRFSS, or an article you are able to obtain the data for in some other way.
-Reproduce a table or figure from the article as closely as you can using R. Submit an R-Markdown file that includes a link to the original article in the comments, the annotated R code you used to reproduce the figure or table, and a short summary of any challenges you faced or anything you were not able to figure out during the process.
+Reproduce a table or figure from the article as closely as you can using R. Write a very brief post on the class discussion board that about your project including any challenges you faced.
+Attach an R-Markdown file to the post that includes the annotated R code you used to reproduce the figure or table.

 Statistics in the Wild projects will be graded as complete (100), partial (70), or incomplete/missing (0).
 See schedule for due date and **plan ahead**!